North-Edge/MagicLoaderGenerator/readme.md

 This parameter controls where the generator will output the mod file it produces.\
 >It can be a relative path to the working directory of the executable or an absolute path.

+### `InputDirectory`
+Default value: `Input`

+This parameter controls where the configuration will look for existing MagicLoader files.\
+>It can be a relative path to the working directory of the executable or an absolute path.

 ### Localization
 These parameters control the loading of the localization data.